Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 He slapped Adam’s shoulder affectionately, then tilted his head toward the exit.
 “Now stop commiseratin’ with an old wanker like me and go make sure that third bairn happens.
 I’ll be fine.”

-Adam smiled, stood up---Christ, it was like yesterday that Murray seemed so much taller---and pulled him into a spine-crushing, patented ‘Horse hug.
+Adam smiled, stood up - Christ, it was like yesterday that Murray seemed so much taller - and pulled him into a spine-crushing, patented ‘Horse hug.

 The trick to them was to know exactly where the line between painful and sadistic was for each of his victims.
 And when to let go, of course.
 Hugging Murray in particular was like hugging a lead mannequin.
 He made for a good wrestling dummy, too!